 Start by working on a small section of the neck at a time, before moving on.

 Step 4) Using Solvents and Scraping

 If the grime on the fretboard is proving difficult to remove you may need to apply a solvent to loosen further and then use a scraper to manually scrape the build-up of gunk and grime away.

-This is often the case if the neck hasn’t been cleaned previously, or the owner of the guitar sweats prolifically.
+This is often the case if the neck hasn’t been cleaned before, or the owner of the guitar sweats prolifically.

 Acceptable solvents to use are:

 - Guitar Polish

 Lighter fluid is particularly effective in my experience and won’t affect shellac, lacquer finishes (most common on acoustic guitar), nitrocellulose, or polyurethane finishes if you mistakenly get some on the body of the guitar.